royhodge/chainzZz/README.md

     sudo apt-get install git
     sudo git clone https://github.com/unibitlabs/chainzZz.git

 **Step 2.** Harden the base operating system (Ubuntu 16.04.3 x64).
-This will also create a new user called [yobiuser] with the password entered by you below.
+This will also create a new user called [youruser] with the password entered by you below.

     cd chainzZz
     sudo bash -e hardening.sh <password>